PolCarCat/mystara_arena_webpage/README.md

 As the owner you have the following rights:

 -The right to reproduce the work.
 -The right to prepare derivative works.
 -The right to distribute copies.
 -The right to distribute the work publicly.

+The duration of the Copyright is typically the author's life plus 50 to 100 years.
+Copyrights do not cover:
+-Titles
+-Names
+-Phrases or slogans
+-symbols and designs
+-ideas
+-procedures and methods
+-concepts or discoveries

 ### Trademark